peekbehind/peekbehind-ghost-format/documentation/format.md

 with named properties.
 Fields are ordered from the most common (the version of the data format) to the most specific (the relative time of the recording).

-To avoid repeating values from one record to the next, an intermediate array is inserted which holds the common values followed with an array for each record that starts with these values.
+To avoid repeating values within ghost records from one user activity to the next, an intermediate array is inserted which holds the common values followed with an array for each user activity that starts with these values.
 Multiple levels of nesting are allowed.

 Fields
 ------